easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 tags: [religion]
 ---

 Looking around the web, I found an [interesting article](http://www.gotquestions.org/correct-religion.html) on the amazing website [http://www.gotquestions.org](http://www.gotquestions.org).
-For those of you who don't know, GotQuestions.org is a Christian apologetics website, featuring thousands of answers, pulled from the bible, to polemic issues such as homosexuality, sin, life after death and so on.
+For those of you who don't know, GotQuestions.org is a Christian apologetics website, featuring thousands of answers, pulled from the bible, to "polemic" issues such as homosexuality, sin, life after death and whatever.
 However, the article at hand is a much more fundamental problem- hence, it tries to answer its headline, aptly titled _With all of the different religions, how can I know which one is correct?_, with sheer "logic".
 The first paragraphs read:

 >There is no doubt that the number of different religions in the world makes it a challenge to know which one is correct.
 First, let’s consider some thoughts on the overall subject and then look at how one might approach the topic in a manner that can actually get to a right conclusion about God.
 The challenge of different answers to a particular issue is not unique to the topic of religion.
 For example, you can sit 100 math students down, give them a complex problem to solve, and it is likely that many will get the answer wrong.
 But does this mean that a correct answer does not exist?
 Not at all.
 Those who get the answer wrong simply need to be shown their error and know the techniques necessary to arrive at the correct answer.
 >